moov-io/ach/README.md

 | `HTTPS_KEY_FILE`  | Filepath of a private key matching the leaf certificate from `HTTPS_CERT_FILE`. | Empty |

-Note: By design ACH **does not persist** (save) any data about the files, batches or entry details created.
+Note: By design ACH **does not persist** (save) any data about the files, batches, or entry details created.
 The only storage occurs in memory of the process and upon restart ACH will have no files, batches, or data saved.
 Also, no in memory encryption of the data is performed.

 ## Getting Help

-If you have ACH specific questions NACHA (National Automated Clearing House Association) has their [complete specification](docs/2013-Corporate-Rules-and-Guidelines.pdf) for all file formats and message types.
+If you have ACH-specific questions, NACHA (National Automated Clearing House Association) has their [complete specification](docs/2013-Corporate-Rules-and-Guidelines.pdf) for all file formats and message types.

  channel | info
  ------- | -------